Last updated on March 25th, 2019

-A custody order that depends upon both parents living in the same area can present a complicated legal matter when one parent decides to relocate.
-However, the validity of the order itself is not jeopardized when a parent moves from one state to another.
+While a custody order that depends upon both parents living in the same area can present a complicated legal matter when one parent decides to relocate, the order itself is not jeopardized when a parent moves from one state to another.

 1. Moving Out of State